Timber Pest Inspection

 Termites can be both beneficial and harmful to humans.
 On the one hand, they help to break down dead plant material and recycle nutrients in ecosystems.
 On the other hand, they can cause significant damage to wooden structures and other materials in a property.

 Termites do play an important role in the natural world, but their impact on humans can be both positive and negative depending on the context.
+If left to their own devices, termites can cause significant damage to homes due to the sheer number of termites in a colony.

 Why it is important to have the house checked for termites?